alexbevi/alexbevi.github.com/_posts/2024-09-11-why-cloudflare-workers-dont-work-with-mongodb.markdown

 [wrangler:err] MongoServerSelectionError: [unenv] net.createConnection is not implemented yet!
 ```

+## Alternatives?

+If you happen upon the article called ["Create a REST API with Cloudflare Workers and MongoDB Atlas"](https://www.mongodb.com/developer/products/atlas/cloudflare-worker-rest-api/) you may be thinking there's an alternate solution to be explored.
+MongoDB offered a REST-based interface to your data in Atlas via the [Atlas Data API](https://www.mongodb.com/docs/atlas/app-services/data-api/), however this product was recently deprecated and will be sunset.

+A custom REST-based API would be a solution to working with your MongoDB data from within Cloudflare Workers, so until the runtime is updated to better support Node.js' socket APIs, see the [Data API deprecation](https://www.mongodb.com/docs/atlas/app-services/data-api/data-api-deprecation) page for some ideas.

+[Neurelo seems like a good option](https://docs.neurelo.com/guides/mongodb-atlas-migrate-rest-data-apis-to-neurelo) for getting a REST-based API off the ground with little effort.

 ## Summary

 Though [module aliasing](https://developers.cloudflare.com/workers/wrangler/configuration/#module-aliasing) and polyfills might be an option for some functionality, it really seems like Cloudflare Workers just aren't meant to work with Node.js' socket APIs.
 As a result, libraries such as MongoDB's Node.js driver simply won't be able to connect to anything.